JerryMcCullough/tidy_data/README.md

 There are 561 variables in the original study. we are only interested in the mean and standard deviation variable for our study.
 (See variables section).
 We use 73 variables.
 The variables were selected if they are "mean" or "std" variable sin the original data.

 Two output files are created by the run_analysi.R script.
-The subject, activity, and the 73 mean and standard deviation variables are written to "HumanActivyRecognitionDetail.csv".
+The subject, activity, and the 73 mean and standard deviation variables are written to "HumanActivyRecognitionDetail.txt".

-"HumanActivityRecognitionSummaryBySubjectAndActivity.csv" is also created and contains the average of the 73 variables for each subject/activity combination.
+"HumanActivityRecognitionSummaryBySubjectAndActivity.txt" is also created and contains the average of the 73 variables for each subject/activity combination.

 ##2.
 Dataset